Our experts have ranked 150+ telescopes

 Orion has actually marketed a telescope known as the StarBlast 90 for some time.
 In its previous incarnation, the scope was a beautiful 90mm f/7 achromat with a ruby-red tube, solid metal components, decent eyepieces, and a not-perfect but functional alt-azimuth mount with thick, beefy tripod legs.

-Recently, Orion discontinued the old StarBlast 90 and replaced it with a new scope – also confusingly called the StarBlast 90, which shares absolutely nothing in common with its predecessor besides a 90mm aperture objective lens.
-This new scope is not only a pathetic replacement for its predecessor, but it is an outright insult to the older, beloved StarBlast line of 4.5” and 6” Newtonians.
+Recently, Orion discontinued the old StarBlast 90 and replaced it with a new scope, also confusingly called the StarBlast 90, which shares absolutely nothing in common with its predecessor besides a 90mm aperture objective lens.
+I feel this new scope is not only a pathetic replacement for its predecessor, but it is an outright insult to the older, beloved StarBlast line of 4.5” and 6” Newtonians.

 How It Stacks Up